BWeng20/rFSM/README.md

 ## Tracer

-The Tracer module can be used to monitor events and transitions.<br/>
+The Tracer module can be used to monitor the FSM.<br/>

 The default-tracer simply prints the traced actions.
-If the Remote-Trace-Server is activated, the default-tracer is replaced by a tracer that communicates via the Remote-Trace-Server with some remote-client.
+If the Remote-Trace-Server-Feature is enabled, a Server is started that can be used by remote-clients (_to be done_).

+The Tracer has different flags to control what is traced, see Enum [TraceMode](src/tracer.rs) for details.

 ## How To Use